HiXray-author/HiXray/README.md

 # [Towards]

 This repository is the official **HiXray dataset**.
-If you want to access the dataset, please sign the PDF <a href="https://rstao95.github.io/Commitment.pdf">file</a> and send it to rstao@buaa.edu.cn.
+If you want to access the dataset, please sign the PDF <a href="https://rstao95.github.io/Commitment.pdf">file</a> and send it to rstao AT buaa.edu.cn.
 After receiving your request, we will rely with the download link soon.

 #### HiXray dataset: